 When you’ve been in a long-distance relationship for a long time, you probably developed a great degree of attachment.
-What are your relationship is toxic or not; it can be emotionally hard to end it.
 Regardless of how long it’s been, if you are unhappy in your relationship, you should take some time away from it.
-It will allow you to reassess whether it’s worth continuing or is it better to end your relationship one way or the other.
+It will allow you to reassess whether it’s worth continuing or is it better to end your relationship one way or another.

 What is the best way to end a long-distance relationship?